lostaquila/WomanSecurityApp_Difesa/README.md

 send notifications to nearby users of the app while a rescue team arrives.
 10)Feature to activate the SOS from voice command.

+# 3)Scope
+1)The scope of the project can be extended to a global scale.
+2)Security of people is a concern throughout the world especially in a country like India.
+3)A good model of this project can be useful in solving a major issue.

+# 4)User Requirement:
+1)Access to the internet and account in google play store to download the app.
+2)Users must pre-register on the app to access the app so that proper identity proof and contact information exists in the database.
+3)User is supposed to possess an Android phone which has inbuilt gps and accelerometer and all the permissions required by the app should be approved by the user.

+# 5)Developer Requirement:
+1)The developer is supposed to maintain a fully functional and dynamic database where the data entered by the user gets recorded.
+2)The database must be designed in a way so that it is only accessible by the concerned authorities.
+3)Extreme bug testing required by the developers so that the app does not fail at the time of emergency.

+# 6)Non-Functional Requirements:

+1)Security
+-User Confidentiality- The system should not reveal any personal information about the users.
+-Development Access- All development work shall be password protected.

+2)Maintenance
+-Code Maintainability- The programming code shall conform to programming style standards and shall be commented thoroughly.
+-The application shall be updated periodically as required.

+3)Performance

+The application should be efficient and reliable enough so that required help is given as soon as possible.
+User verification process should not take much time.

+4)Design

+-Customer Scalability- The application must be able to handle multiple user requests simultaneously.

+# 7)Solution

+A mobile application is to be created using Android Studio, XMl, Java, Firebase, Mobile Camera,Integration with Messaging Apps,Google Maps API while using the sensors including accelerometer.
+The database of the application is on Firebase.The front end is made using XML and the backend is on Java.
+Google Maps API using GPS is used to find locations of nearest police stations.
+A simplified UI is provided to make the application easy to use and fast to access.

+# 8)Limitations:

+Stable Internet connection required.
+Mobile must have an Android operating system.
+Accelerometer and GPS must be inbuilt in mobile Availability of cellular towers near the area.